 If you don't want Dynatrace to create the domain and SSL certificate for you, go to Settings > Preferences in the Cluster Management Console and disable the Manage domain name and SSL certificates option.
 Dynatrace will then use a self-signed SSL certificate.
 Self-signed certificates aren't trusted by default—the first time you attempt to connect to Dynatrace Managed, you'll receive a security warning.
 Confirm this exception within your browser security settings.

-If you want to use your own trusted SSL certificate, after disabling automatic management, follow the instructions below.
+To use your own trusted SSL certificate, disable automatic management and then follow the instructions below.

 Before you begin